Why don't you allow

 Christians chanting from the Bible before cutting someone's head

 off?
-Are there global networks of alleged sociopaths vocally praising Jesus, Moses, or Buddha as they commit
+Are there global networks of anti-socials vocally praising Jesus, Moses, or Buddha as they commit

 horrible atrocities with the approval of about 1 out of 3 'peaceful'